NCTUE® empowers you to take control of your credit.

 For any questions regarding this legislation, please call customer service at 1-877-657-9006 during our Hours of Operation: Monday through Friday, 8am to 5pm in your time zone.

-As a not-for-profit consumer reporting agency governed by the federal Fair Credit Reporting Act (15 U.S.C. § 1681 et seq.), NCTUE is exempt from the California Consumer Privacy Act of 2018 (Cal.
-Civ.
-Code § 1798.100 et seq.).
+As a not-for-profit consumer reporting agency governed by the federal Fair Credit Reporting Act (15 U.S.C. § 1681 et seq.), NCTUE is exempt from the requirements of all existing state data privacy laws.

 If you are interested in knowing more about the information NCTUE maintains on your credit history, you may request a consumer disclosure from NCTUE by writing to us at the following address: